sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-3.markdown

 The factory is the lynchpin for the whole operation.
 That’s where we all of our contexts get created with their real, live, collaborator classes (as opposed to the mocks we used in testing).

-Now that our controller has an instance of our CreateUser context in it's handsl, let's take a look at what code is executed when the controller calls our context.
+Now that our controller has an instance of our CreateUser context in its hands, let's take a look at what code is executed when the controller calls our context.
 In this case our business logic consists of creating a user in the database and sending a “welcome” email.
 Let's take a look at what code is executed when the controller calls our context.